 Another voter says to the camera: "He has said nothing that may help our homes, the economy, our health."

 The third commercial, which will run in Nevada, focuses on the home foreclosure problem that has ravaged that state.
 It starts with Romney saying, "Don't try and stop the foreclosure process, let it run its course and hit the bottom."

 "Mitt Romney hasn't lost his house and he can't understand the problems facing people here in the United States," a female voter says before this harsh critique: "He hasn't shown that he respects the Latino community."

-Priorities USA and the SEIU have pledged to spend $4 million dollars over the summer in their Spanish language ad campaign.
+Priorities USA and the SEIU have pledged to spent $4 million dollars over the summer in their Spanish language ad campaign.

 Wednesday, the Romney campaign also launched a Spanish language ad featuring Romney's youngest son, Craig.